-- 1. By setting minimum site sizes of 2000m for subdivision which is consistent with achieving low residential densities that preserve spaciousness, the natural landscape and amenity. - 2.
-By ensuring subdivision recognises the open character as the desired pattern, irrespective of existing site sizes and landscape patterns. - 3.
-By requiring building areas and vehicle accessways on new sites to be located in a manner which maintains visual amenity.
+- By setting minimum site sizes of 2000m2 (island residential 2) and 1500m2 (island residential 1) for subdivision which is consistent with achieving low residential densities that preserve spaciousness, the natural landscape, ecological values and amenity. - 2.
+By ensuring subdivision recognises the open character as the desired pattern, irrespective of existing site sizes and landscape patterns.

+3. By requiring building areas and vehicle accessways on new sites to be located in a manner which maintains visual amenity.